-The rise in prescription drug abuse has created an unexpected trend, a rise in the use of heroin.
+The rise in prescription drug abuse has created an unexpected trend, a rise in the use of the opioid drug heroin.
 According to the National Institute on Drug Abuse (NIDA), 1 in 15 people who abuse prescription pain relievers will try heroin within ten years.

 According to the NIDA, in 2010 about 1 in 20 or 12 million people used prescription pain medication when it was not prescribed for them.
 A report by the Substance Abuse and Mental Health Services Administration (SAMHSA) reveals “that people aged 12 to 49 who had used prescription pain relievers nonmedically were 19 times more likely to have initiated heroin use recently than others in that age group.
 The report also shows that four out of five recent heroin initiates (79.5 percent) had previously used prescription pain relievers nonmedically.”
 As prescription drug abuse increases, the number of people who will attempt and become addicted to heroin is expected to dramatically rise in the near future.